COR1999/covid_case/readme.md

     * [SQLite](https://www.sqlite.org/index.html) was used for development.
     * [PostgresSQL](https://www.postgresql.org/) as part of Heroku environment was used for production.
 6. [Jinja](https://jinja.palletsprojects.com/en/2.11.x/) - Jinja is a modern and designer-friendly templating language for Python, modelled after Django’s templates.
+7. [django-allauth](https://django-allauth.readthedocs.io/en/latest/installation.html) - Django allauth was used to control the sign up of users

 ### APIs
 1. [Stripe](https://stripe.com/) - Stripes APIs allow you to accept credit cards, manage subscriptions, send money, run a marketplace.
 I used the api for payment processing in a secure manner.